-Michael Blackburn, poet, writer, lecturer, occasional publisher (founding editor of Sunk Island Publishing), Fellow of The Royal Society of Arts.
+Michael Blackburn, poet, writer, senior lecturer, occasional podcaster (EnglishReadings on YouTube), Fellow of The Royal Society of Arts.
 Regular guest on Siren FM’s Inspired on Air programme.

 Prose: Sucks To Your Revolution (ebook on Kindle – a selection of my articles at The Fortnightly Review).